akankshalamba1/stock-analysis/README.md

 - **Time consuming and expensive**: In real life scenerios it could be a time consuming and expensive method as instead of creating a new code we are refactoring an old code.
 It will include finding ways to edit and modify the code in a way that it becomes less complex without effecting the outcome, it could be tricky sometimes and might include spending hours in editing the code.
 Rather than starting a new one.

 ### How do these pros and cons apply to refactoring the orignal VBA script?
+The orignal VBA script provided in this challeneg is missing few steps like creating of the output arrays, creating for loops